jacobkap/crimebythenumbers/docs/choropleth-maps.md

 <img src="choropleth-maps_files/figure-html/unnamed-chunk-7-1.png" width="90%" style="display: block; margin: auto;" />

 Here we have a map of Philadelphia broken up into little pieces.
 These pieces are Census tracts.
-Census tracts are small areas in a city with about 2,500-8,000 people and are used by the U.S. Census as a rough approximation of a neighborhood.
+Census tracts are small areas in a city with about 2,500-8,000 people and are used by the U.S. Census Bureau as a rough approximation of a neighborhood.

 In the `head()` results there was a section about something called "epsg" and "proj4string".
-Let's talk about that specifically since they are very important for working with spatial data.
+Let's talk about that specifically since they are important for working with spatial data.
 A way to get just those two results in the `st_crs()` function which is part of `sf`.
-Let's extract the CRS for `philly_tracts`.
+Let's extract the "coordinate reference system" (CRS) for `philly_tracts`.

 ```r